namitasathish/Diabetes-Prediction/README.md

 - A Support Vector Model(SVM) is trained to classify individuals as diabetic or non-diabetic.
 - The objective here is to provide a tool for early diabetes risk assessment based on user-provided health metrics.

+## Requirements

+To run this project, you will need the following Python packages:

+- numpy
+- pandas
+- scikit-learn
+- difflib